Spectral-partitioned Kohn-Sham density functional theory: sp DFT Implementation

 \subsection{Internal consistency along ionic trajectories}

 The spDFT framework provides a variational formulation within which relative energies of any two ionic configurations can be evaluated.
 However, it also places strong constraints on the choices of spectral-partitioning parameters along ionic trajectories generated by MD simulations or structural relaxations.
-These constraints emerge from \eq{eq:free_s}, where the total free energy $\Omega_{SP}$ is not only a function of the ion positions ${\bf R}$ but also of the electron temperature $\tau_e$ as well as the set of all spectral-partitioning parameters, in particular the splitting energies $\chi_{\bf k}$.
+These constraints emerge from \eq{eq:free_s}, where the total free energy $\Omega_{SP}$ is not only a function of the ion positions $\{{\bf R}\}$, but also of the electron temperature $\tau_e$ as well as the set of all spectral-partitioning parameters, in particular the splitting energies $\{\chi_{\bf k}\}$.

 In the present work, we follow a convention that has been tacitly followed in literature, which we refer to in the following as the constant-$\chi$ convention.
-It requires that the forces (see ~\sect{sec:forces}) and the stresses (see \sect{sec:application}) be derived by differentiation of the free energy expression \eq{eq:free_s} with respect to ionic displacements and lattice strains respectively, while holding all other parameters including the splitting energies $\chi_{\bf k}$ fixed.
-Consider thus a system of $N$ ions, with the $i$th ion residing at ${\bf R}_i^0$.
+It requires that the forces (\sect{sec:forces}) and the stresses (\sect{sec:application}) be derived by differentiation of the free energy expression \eq{eq:free_s} with respect to ionic displacements and lattice strains respectively, while holding all other parameters including the splitting energies $\chi_{\bf k}$ fixed.
+Consider thus a system of ions, with the nuclei residing on sites ${\bf R}^0$.
 Denote the system's total spDFT free energy by ${\Omega}_{SP}^0$ and the corresponding forces by ${\bf F}^0_{at}$.
 A small displacement of the ions ${\bf \Delta}$ to a new position vector ${\bf R}^1 = {\bf R}^0 + {\bf \Delta}$ leads to first order in ${\bf \Delta}$ to the following change in the free energy

-For analytical forces ${\bf F}^0_{at}$ that are derived within the constant-$\chi$ convention above, \eq{eq:convention} strictly holds only when all $\chi_{\bf k}$ stay unchanged between the two configurations ${\bf R}^0$ and ${\bf R}^1$.
-Hence for MD simulations or structural relaxations guided by analytical forces and stresses that adhere to the constant-$\chi$ convention, \eq{eq:setchi} should only be used to determine $\chi_{\bf k}$ for the initial configuration.
+For atomic forces ${\bf F}^0_{at}$ that are derived within the constant-$\chi$ convention above, \eq{eq:convention} strictly holds only when all $\chi_{\bf k}$ stay unchanged between the two configurations ${\bf R}^0$ and ${\bf R}^1$.
+Hence for MD simulations or structural relaxations guided by atomic forces and stresses that adhere to the constant-$\chi$ convention, \eq{eq:setchi} should only be used to determine $\chi_{\bf k}$ for the initial configuration.
 Further along any trajectory, the internal consistency between forces and free energies requires invariant $\chi_{\bf k}$ within this convention.
-In \sect{sec:results}, this internal consistency is examined by comparing numerical free-energy differences with analytical derivatives of the free-energy.
+In \sect{sec:results}, this internal consistency is examined by comparing numerical free-energy differences with analytic derivatives of the free-energy.

 It should be noted that the variational formalism allows for the constant-$\chi$ convention to be abandoned for better ones depending on the application.
 Other conventions will require the introduction of additional terms in the expressions for analytical forces and stresses.
 They can be derived from concurrent differentiation of \eq{eq:free_s} with respect to both ionic displacements and splitting energies.